Skip to content

 Endstops are a switch or trigger that is placed at the zero position of each axis so that the a CNC machine knows when the zero position is reached for a given axis.

-• The configuration of end-stops (e.g. active low/high).
+• The configuration of end-stops (e.g. active low/high, pull-up/pull-down resistors).

-• The screw on the Z-axis that triggers its end-stop.
+• The set-screw and nut on the Z-axis that triggers its end-stop.

 Tests